Traffic chaos: Flooding causes motorway delays; SH20 southbound closed temporarily after crash

 According to Waka Kotahi, crews cleared the right lane of flooding just after the Greenlane off-ramp but the left lane was also closed due to a similar issue.

-Further north, a crash is blocking the right westbound lane prior to the Greenhithe Bridge, with motorists asked to expect delays.
+Further north, a crash blocked the right westbound lane prior to the Greenhithe Bridge, with motorists asked to expect delays.

 At 6.10pm, Waka Kotahi reported that the right westbound lane remained blocked at the Tauhinu Rd overbridge.
 An additional crash blocked the left westbound lane before the Greenhithe Rd off-ramp.